aeronesto/video-editor-app/server/README.md

 - Python 3.10 (WhisperX requires Python 3.9, 3.10, 3.11, or 3.12)
 - FFmpeg installed on your system
 - (Optional) CUDA-compatible GPU for faster transcription
+- (Optional) Google Cloud Storage account and credentials for cloud storage

 ### Installation